Warm and humid weather continues

 Tonight, partly cloudy, warm and muggy.
 Lows 64-66 inland, 68 beaches.

-Wednesday, partly sunny, warm and humid with scattered late-day thunderstorms.
-Highs 90 inland, 82-84 beaches.
+Friday, partly sunny, warm and humid with thunderstorms late in the day.
+Highs 88-90 inland, 82-84 beaches.